JaninaWibker/friendchat/readme.md

 ## Project structure

-This project is entirely written in kotlin and uses PostgreSQL as it's database.
+This project is entirely written in kotlin, uses gradle for building and PostgreSQL as it's database.
 The database could theoretically be exchanged for sqlite or something similar with only a few modifications.
 Full sqlite support might be a future goal.

 The project is build using gradle and has the following structure